alexandrelea/Brainfuck-Tools/readme.md

 bf2c xxx.bf -o xxx.c
 ```

-You can't exchange argumet's postitions.
+You can't exchange arguments' postitions.

 If you wan't to make C programs into executable programs and run them, please enter: